NerdWalletOSS/epic-state-subscriptions/README.md

 # Epic State Subscriptions

-Automatically perform a side effect when path `store.x.y.z` changes in the Redux store using RxJS observables.
+Epicly perform actions and side effects when paths like `store.x.y.z` changes in the Redux store using Redux-Observable.

 ## Installation